As a woman over 40, what do you have to do to lose

 Stress kills your health and is your biggest enemy when you’re trying to lose weight.

-of stress relief to find what works for you.
+to find what works for you.

 Discover fresh stress relievers like getting a pet — especially

 a dog, being outside a lot, performing random acts of kindness, taking photos, watching